 - Inside the thigh, about midway between the knee and the groin

 - Inside of the forearm just forward of the elbow

 - On the outside chest wall just forward of where the bicep would be located if the arm were down

 - The very bottom of the earlobe

-Utilizing these pain points may, in some cases, lead to serious injuries.
-In most cases they result in moderate to intense pain with little or no lasting effects.
+Utilizing some of these pain points may lead to serious injuries.
+In most cases, they result in moderate to intense pain with little or no lasting effects.
 The primary purpose of using a pain point is to distract the opponent momentarily so they expose a weakness that you can subsequently exploit.
 Therefore it is not likely that you will try to cause constant pain to an individual using these pain locations.
-Instead you will probably cause momentary pain so that some future movement will be more beneficial.
+Instead, you will probably cause momentary pain so that some future movement will be easier and more beneficial.